ReviewMyContract.aiReview My Contract

 ConnecticutCTDPAJuly 1, 2023Access, correction, deletion, portability, opt-out of sale, targeted advertising, profiling100K consumers OR 25K consumers with 50%+ revenue from selling dataCT AG only; 60-day cure period

-UtahUCPADec 31, 2023Access, deletion, portability, opt-out of sale and targeted advertising100K consumers OR 25K consumers with 50%+ revenue from selling dataUT AG only; narrow consumer rights vs. other states
+UtahUCPADec 31, 2023Access, deletion, portability, opt-out of sale and targeted advertising100K consumers OR 25K consumers with 50%+ revenue from selling dataUT AG only; narrower consumer rights than most states

 TexasTDPSAJuly 1, 2024Access, correction, deletion, portability, opt-out of sale, targeted advertising, profilingAny size if processing TX residents (no revenue threshold); nonprofits excludedTX AG only; 30-day cure period